Lower costs, reduced complexity, and increased convenience, were key drivers that led Matrix Solutions Inc. to outsource its data centre operations.

 He said Q9 facilities are equipped with the necessary intrusion detection and prevention devices as well as fire protection systems.

-At least one Canadian technology industry analyst says while data centre outsourcing is not big in this country, Canadian companies that do choose this service do so to improve reliability and service levels.
+At least one Canadian technology industry analyst says while data centre outsourcing is not big in this country, Canadian companies that do choose to outsource do so to improve reliability and service levels.

 “Outsourcing in the storage area is pretty small,” according to Vasudave Daggupaty, senior analyst for the Toronto-based consultancy firm IDC Canada Ltd.